Dak Prescott Injury Update: Season Could Be Over After Horrifying Ankle Break For Cowboys Quarterback

 — Dallas Cowboys (@dallascowboys) October 11, 2020

-As The Inquisitr reported, Prescott turned down an offer from the Cowboys that would have paid him $175 million over five years, which would have made him the league’s highest-paid signal caller.

 With Prescott’s apparent broken ankle, veteran backup Andy Dalton was pressed into action.
 The Cowboys signed the longtime Cincinnati Bengals starter in the offseason as something of an insurance policy in case Prescott were injured.

-As Cincy Jungle noted, it gives something of a second chance to the signal caller who was passed over as his team drafted Joe Burrow as a hopeful franchise quarterback.
+As Cincy Jungle noted, it gives something of a second chance to the signal caller who was passed over as the Bengals drafted Joe Burrow as a hopeful franchise quarterback.

 “After being cut, Dalton didn’t get as much attention from other teams as he’d hoped, leading to him taking a one-year deal worth up to $3 million to be Prescott’s backup,” the report noted.